openstack-archive/networking-ansible/doc/source/contributor/provider.rst

   Defines the Ansible tasks to assign a VLAN to a switchport in access mode.

+* conf_trunk_port.yaml

+  Defines the Ansible tasks to configure a switchport in trunk mode.

 * delete_port.yaml

   Defines the Ansible tasks to remove configuration from a switchport.